Wednesday, June 20, 2001

 On the way, we stop at the Dunkirk Memorial to the WWII British troops who died fighting so that others could live free.
-That was impressive.
+That was impressive and very sobering.

 Veurne had several seventeenth-century churches, lots of shops (including great chocolate!), and a really nice out-of-the-way cafe where we enjoy Belgian beer and feast on the just-purchased chocolates!

 This town is just what we had wanted to see!
 We’re quite pleased with the experience, but it’s time to go.

 A quick detour for some “cheap beer” (actually… really good beer at surprisingly low prices!), we’re aboard the train to recross the Channel Tunnel to England.